vnayar/final-fantasy-iii-neoclassical/README.md

     multiplying 1 weapon attack after enemy defense.
   - Each job has a fixed critical strike chance and a bonus base damage for critical hits.
 Scholar and Bard have been modified to give them unique traits.
+  - Encounter rates for monsters have been rebalanced, making previously impossible to find monsters like Red Dragons simply rare.
 - Major Bug Fixes
   - Buffs from Haste, Cheer, or Safe are no longer lost upon viewing or using items.
   - Elemental boost effects, such as from Ice Rod, now function and add 33% more hits.